 Leverage Your Growing Influence as a Facilities Manager in Higher Ed

-Now is your time to shine.
-How can you leverage your new influence to lead your school into a better future?
+In other words, it’s your time to shine.
+How can you leverage your influence to lead your school into a better future?
 Let’s find out.

 What challenges are higher ed facilities facing?